 - working with us as a freelance artist

 The National Centre for Writing’s mission is to put literature at the heart of contemporary culture.
 Through pioneering and collaborative projects we explore the artistic and social power of creative writing and literary translation.
 The National Centre for Writing (previously known as Writers’ Centre Norwich) is a registered UK charity number 1110725.
 We are also a registered company limited by guarantee in England and Wales, registration number 05242876.

 Personal information is any data which can be used to identify an individual.
 It may include your name, address, email address, phone numbers (landline and mobile), banking details, purchasing history, correspondence (including records of telephone conversations and text messages), photos, video footage, podcasts, press briefings, CCTV records.
 It does not include information which has been anonymised.

 Why We Hold and Process Personal Information

-The General Data Protection Regulation (GDPR), which comes into force on the 25th May 2018, sets out six headings under which organisations are entitled to store and process personal information.
+General Data Protection Regulation (GDPR) sets out six headings under which organisations are entitled to store and process personal information.
 Processing information means the way we use it.
 These are:

 - Consent: when you have given clear consent for us to process your personal data for a specific purpose.
 Consent will not be assumed from a failure to opt out but only on the basis of positively opting in, for example to receive our newsletters or be included on our mailing list for events.